brenocastrocardoso/SRTOS/README.md

   Version: 0.1.0
   State: Under Development

-## Design principles:
- - Configuration is good if it is an option

 ## Features Implemented
  - Scheduler : It is implemented an fixed priority Scheduler
  - Time support: There are Timer, Alarm, Chronometer, RTC and Epoch Date support